jimmyhmiller/PlayGround/writings/programming/What follows from empirical software research.md

-# What follows from empirical software research?
+# What Follows from Empirical Software Research?

 There is a growing body of literature studying software engineering from the empirical perspective.
 There is perhaps no greater resource for discovering this content than [It Will Never Work in Theory](https://neverworkintheory.org/).
 Here you will find short reviews of countless empirical studies about software engineering.
 Some reviewed quite favorably, and others questioned quite vigorously.